jonelo/jacksum/README.md

 ## History

-Jacksum was published in July 2002 on https://sourceforge.net/projects/jacksum/.
+Jacksum version 1.0.0 was published in July 2002 on https://sourceforge.net/projects/jacksum/.
-In September 2021, starting with version 3.0.0, it moved its repo to GitHub.
+Starting with Jacksum version 3.0.0 in September 2021, it moved its repo to GitHub.

 ## License